California Pharmacy Technician Schools, Salary & Certification

 Beginning an exciting and challenging career does not necessarily require several years in school.
 There are many California pharmacy technician schools that make it easy for students to get qualified for their dream job in a short amount of time.
 Most of them have programs that make it easy to stay in school and work towards a great career while maintaining another job.

-A high school diploma or equivalent is generally the only requirement to enroll in a training program.
+A high school diploma or equivalent is generally the only requirement to enroll in a training program and join the 34,870 employed pharmacy technicians in California.

 Career Networks Institute